 Had they taken one sound migration model and kept their interpretations within such a framework, at least those taking Heyd’s, Mallory’s, or Anthony’s models would have supported a durable paradigm.

-But the ‘best’ geneticists did not do that, and invented new migration waves based on erroneous interpretations of genetic data and supported by marginal theories.
-They were thus never the ‘best’ academics; or scientists.
+But the ‘best’ geneticists did not do that, and invented new migration waves based on erroneous interpretations of genetic data and

 No single European culture can derive their ethnic identification or their language from a single group in the past, though.
 No haplogroup or ancestral component can tell you where you belong, or the ethnicity or language of your genealogical or genetic ancestors.
 They serve to investigate the past, not your personal (or your country’s) past!

 Genetic testing is fun, it is interesting from a social point of view, but don’t let their ethnicity-percentages-bait lure you into the dark side of this field, politically- or ethnically-motivated, which entails nothing more than chauvinist, supremacist, or directly racist views.

 You wanted a simplistic, ideal image of the world that somehow placed you and ‘your people’ (whatever that means to you) at the top of an imaginary ethnic, cultural, or genetic pyramid, and it didn’t happen.
 Life goes on.
 Humans are able to adapt, so do you.
 And if you leave that supremacist view of peoples and cultures, and take history with an open curiosity, I am sure you will be far better off.